-When it was announced this weekend that clean cars, vans and taxis could soon be equipped with green number plates to promote awareness of ultra-low emission vehicles, we couldn’t help but think back to Gerald and his Toyota hybrid.
+When it was announced that the government would be proceeding with a consultation on equipping clean cars, vans and taxis with green number plates to promote awareness of ultra-low emission vehicles, we couldn’t help but think back to Gerald and his Toyota hybrid.

 Is normalising EV ownership the key?

 Raising public awareness is possibly the key factor to creating interest and educating the masses on the benefits of the technology.
 Not badges of honour and ‘didn’t you do well-isms’ from the government as an incentive, and the smugness that will inevitably ensue.
 Not to mention the potential passive aggressiveness from other road users (we’re a petty lot aren’t we?).

 One such bastion of light is the Electric Vehicle Experience Centre.
 Set up by Chargemaster, they are based in the centre:mk shopping centre in Milton Keynes and are the UK’s first brand-neutral centre dedicated to electric vehicles.
 Its aim is to provide completely free education and advice about electric and plug-in vehicles as well as offering visitors the chance to test drive a range of different electric and plug-in cars on the market.

 There to help you every step of the way, from learning about the different electric cars currently available on the market to information about charging your car and the infrastructure, this handy resource ticks all the boxes on every aspect of switching to and living with an EV all without dressing it up as some rewardable lifestyle decision.